dubo-dubon-duponey/docker-airplay/README.md

 If you want to use soxr, just pass it as an extra argument ("--stuffing=soxr") or change the config file corresponding setting.

+### About mDNS

+We do not support Avahi, and instead rely on tinymdns.
+Setting-up avahi in a container is doable (and we did before in this image), but it's a PITA and requires you to setup dbus and an avahi daemon process on top of shairport, so, no thank you.

-### About Airplay 2
+### Experimental Airplay 2 support

-Unsupported right now, and it appears unlikely to be implemented in shairport-sync for the time being.
+shairport-sync does not support it right now, and it appears unlikely to be implemented for the time being.
 See https://github.com/mikebrady/shairport-sync/issues/535 for details.

-Alternative projects like https://github.com/openairplay/ may have proper support one day, but are untested by us right now.
+If you set AIRPLAY_VERSION=2, goplay2 is used instead of shairport-sync.

+Caveats:
+* this is largely experimental at this point, and probably buggy
+* goplay2 ignores the following: OUTPUT and PORT
+* goplay2 does require NET_BIND_SERVICE to work properly
+* goplay2 requires pulseaudio to be installed in the runtime image
+* goplay2 is not compiled the way it should, and has a number of issues:
+  * it will create its configuration and write data under the current working directory
+  * config and data are mixed in the same location

 ## Moar?